OctopusDeploy/docs/docs/administration/sync-instances/index.md

     - Subscriptions
     - System Level Teams

 One of the primary reasons for having separate instances is to isolate deployment targets and workers.
-It doesn't make much sense to sync them.
-Tentacles especially, as each tentacle would have to be configured to trust all the instances.
+Besides, each tentacle would have to be configured to trust all the instances.

 Items in the system configuration list are set and forget.
-Or, set once and update once a year.
+Or, set and update once a year.
 Most of that data requires admin-level permission.
 It is too risky to include system configuration in a syncing process.

 ### Syncing Packages